EUBIToken/OpenCEX_server/README.md

 ## FAQs

 ### Is this exchange safe
 While OpenCEX is still experimental, the Jessie Lesbian Cryptocurrency Exchange is safe.
 We used the best cybersecurity practices in our exchange.
 We battle-tested our code in our isolated test servers, before uploading it in our production servers.
+If you want to, you can learn our cybersecurity best practices [here](https://www.coursera.org/learn/identifying-security-vulnerabilities).

 ![image](https://user-images.githubusercontent.com/55774978/155685203-be0589ec-9905-463c-9a18-531241000ece.png)